Avoidant Behaviour

 Contact us

 Yes We Can Youth Clinics can effectively treat teenagers and young adults who are suffering from a wide variety of mental health issues.
-If you have any questions, any at all, you can always contact us.
-We cannot stress enough that we are always there for you, whether you sign up for a treatment in our clinic or not.
+If you have any questions, don't hesitate to get in touch with us.
+We cannot stress enough that we are always here for you, whether you choose to receive treatment at our clinic or not.

 You can reach us by phone from Monday to Friday from 9:00 a.m. to 10:00 p.m. and on Saturday and Sunday from 10:00 a.m. to 4:00 p.m.
 (GMT +1) via phone number: +31 (0)85 02 01 222.
-After business hours – weekdays after 6:00 p.m. and on the weekends – your call will be forwarded.
+Your call will be forwarded after business hours, on weekdays after 6:00 p.m. and on the weekends.
 Please note that it might take longer than usual to answer your call.
-If we cannot answer the call right away, please leave a message and we will call you back as soon as possible.
-You can also fill in our contact form.
+If we cannot answer the call right away, please leave a message, and we will return your call as soon as possible.
+You can also fill out our contact form.

 Register for an intake interview

-Would you like to register a teenager or young adult (aged 13-25) for a treatment at Yes We Can Youth Clinics?
-Please fill in our intake form and we will contact you to schedule a personal intake interview.
+Would you like to register a teenager or young adult (aged 13-25) for treatment at Yes We Can Youth Clinics?
+Please fill out our intake form, and we will contact you to schedule a personal intake interview.

 Intake form